AndrewLitteken/csv-markdown-conversion/README.md

 # CSV and Markdown Conversion #

-A set of scripts to convert a `.csv` file into a nicely formatted Markdown table in plain text or convert a Markdown Table to a `.csv` table..
+A set of scripts to convert a `.csv` file into a nicely formatted Markdown table in plain text or convert a Markdown Table to a `.csv` table.

 Written in Python and compatible with both Python 2.7 and Python 3.